Bas-DHH/DHH-VibeCode/docs/DHH_PRD.md

 ### 10.4 Usability & Accessibility
 - The platform must be mobile-first and intuitive, with minimal training needed for staff users.
-- Interface language must match the user’s browser setting or selected language (Dutch and English supported).
+- Interface language must match the user's browser setting or selected language (Dutch and English supported).
 - Text contrast and tap targets must follow WCAG AA accessibility guidelines.

 ### 10.5 Maintainability